 Why Embedding YouTube Videos on Your Website Is Not the Best Idea

 YouTube has the reach that any marketer is looking for.
 It is the second-most visited website after Google with a user base that cuts across generations.
 Every day, combined viewership on the platform crosses the billion-hour mark.
 And embedding YouTube videos on your website is completely free of cost.
 In fact, if you know the bare minimum about how websites work, embedding YouTube videos on your website is child's play.
+To have more of a perspective of what a good video platform is, consider downloading our free e-book The Ultimate Video Platform Buying Guide.

 It's a great platform to build brand awareness.
 But it is not the best option for your conversion rate.
 Here are 3 reasons why: